Fioringo/CUNY2x/Assignment 1/README.md

-## CUNY2x - Assignment 2
+## Assignment 1

-##### Author: Andrey Shtukenberg
+##### Authors: Jasmeet Narang, Kent Feng, and Andrey Shtukenberg

-This directory contains files related to Assignment 2.
-Each javascript function assigned was implemented  in a separate file, with their filenames corresponding to contents.
+**Description**

+Here are some facts about the company where we will be interning at.
+It's called [shared_studios](https://www.sharedstudios.com) and we are excited to show what it's about!